kubernetes-sigs/cluster-api/docs/proposals/20260706-independent-worker-topology-versions.md

   from the kubeadm-binary propagation in [#13433](https://github.com/kubernetes-sigs/cluster-api/pull/13433), which exposes `{{ .controlPlane.version }}` to bootstrap `spec.files` — a separate path.
-- **Preflight checks:** the MachineSet-level preflight checks that enforce version alignment today must be relaxed for MD/MPs with an independent version (while still enforcing the Kubernetes skew policy).
+- **Preflight checks:** the MachineSet-level preflight checks that enforce version alignment today must be relaxed for MD/MPs with a pinned version (while still enforcing the Kubernetes skew policy).
 In [`machineset_preflight.go`](https://github.com/kubernetes-sigs/cluster-api/blob/main/internal/controllers/machineset/machineset_preflight.go) these are `KubeadmVersionSkew` (requires the worker minor to equal the control plane minor;